AlexJReid/blog/content/posts/monoblok/index.md

 The pattern: publishers PUB to monoblok instead of directly to NATS, using the exact same NATS client.
 No code changes.
 Monoblok does the conditioning, then forwards the tidy subjects to your real cluster.
 Subscribers get a stream that's already correct.

-Useful for jittery sensors (the £2.99 Temu kind), high-frequency market data, fleet telemetry, anything where the data moves fast but most of the movement isn't worth a downstream message.
+This is useful for smoothing out output from jittery sensors (the £2.99 Temu kind), high-frequency market data, fleet telemetry, anything where the data moves fast but most of the movement isn't worth a downstream message.

 ![a cheap shouty sensor](./shoutysensor.png)

-It's a small partially NATS-compatible pub/sub server written in Zig.
-The conditioning DSL is called **patchbay**, and there's also a last-value cache on every subject so late-joining subscribers see the current state immediately rather than waiting for the next publish.

-It is experimental at this point, but the ideas are solid.

-**Update:** [try the public demo server with the NATS CLI](/posts/monoblok-demo/), no install required.
+monoblok is partially NATS-compatible and is written in Zig, resulting in a fast and compact binary with low hardware requirements.
+It is configured through a simple signal conditioning DSL is called **patchbay*.

 ## Key features